memento-ai/Memento/packages/config/README.md

 const defaultConfig = loadDefaultConfig();
 ```

-To load an aggregate configuration by merging configurations from multiple TOML files in parent directories:
+### Loading an aggregate configuration

+This merges configurations from multiple TOML files in parent directories:

 ```typescript
 import { loadAggregateConfig } from '@memento-ai/config';